wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 === Smart Manager for WP e-Commerce ===
-Contributors: niravmehta, rohan@storeapps, angelin.nadar
-Donate link: http://www.storeapps.org/
+Contributors: niravmehta, rohankamble, angelin.nadar Donate link: http://www.storeapps.org/
 Tags: administration, wp e-commerce, ecommerce, management, batch update, wp ecommerce, productivity, products, orders, customers
 Requires at least: 2.0.2
 Tested up to: 3.1
-Stable tag: 1.3
+Stable tag: 1.4

 10x productivity gains with WP e-Commerce store administration.
-Manage products, orders and customers reliably using a fast and familiar interface.
+Manage products, variations, orders and customers reliably using a fast and familiar interface.

 == Description ==

-Smart Manager is a unique, revolutionary tool that gives you the **power to efficiently manage products, customers and orders** using the popular WordPress e-Commerce plugin from GetShopped / Instinct.
+Smart Manager is a unique, revolutionary tool that gives you the **power to efficiently manage products, product variations, customers and orders** using the popular WordPress e-Commerce plugin from GetShopped / Instinct.

 As a business owner, **your time is better spent on marketing and customer service** than on store administration.
 Unfortunately store administration with WordPress e-Commerce can take significant time.
 Day after day.

 Smart Manager will **boost your productivity 10x** in managing products, customers and orders.
 You can browse, search, and manage multiple products, customers or orders using a **familiar, single page, spreadsheet like** interface.

-The Pro version also allows inline editing for all fields and adding items.
+The Pro version also allows managing product variations, inline editing for all fields and adding items.
 It also provides **Smart Batch Update** to change multiple fields on multiple items - all **at once with zero errors**.

 You will discover a new way of store administration with this add-on.

 It frees you up from mundane housekeeping tasks.
 So you can spend that time on anything that makes you more